 Barry Schwartz created Search Engine Roundtable in 2004 as his personal notebook about the SEO industry

-In addition to providing daily news updates on the latest in SEO, Slegg regularly spots many features Google and Bing are testing and often takes a deep and comprehensive dive into major algorithm updates and changes to Google’s quality rater guidelines
+In addition to providing daily news updates on the latest in SEO, Slegg regularly spots many features with Google and Bing.
+She often takes a deep and comprehensive dive into major algorithm updates and changes to Google’s quality rater guidelines.

 Glenn Gabe, president of digital consulting service G-Squared Interactive, writes the GSQi blog

-You’ll find posts on digital marketing strategy, PPC and social media advertising, and analytics
+You’ll find posts on digital marketing strategy, PPC, social media advertising, and analytics

 However, Gabe mainly writes on advanced technical SEO topics.
 He also is constantly watching Google’s algorithm for updates and fluctuations